-Find descriptions below for Esquimalt's waterways and beach accesses.
+Find descriptions below for Esquimalt's water viewpoints and beach accesses.

 - Download the Esquimalt Parks Map for waterway and beach access locations.